genoma/CodekitStrap/README.md

 This is a fully functional Codekit 2 configuration for Bootstrap as a submodule, Bower and Gulp.

+## Gulp

+Gulp is used to prepare the project after a Bootstrap submodule update and to copy relevant files into a dist folder for publishing purposes:

+`$ gulp prepare` after a Bootstrap update, just copies the relevant js files into the `js` folder.

+`$ gulp dist` copy your web app in a new `dist` folder wich contains only the relevant file stripping out source files.

 ## Contributing

 Any sort of contribution is more than welcome, just fork the project and add your own fixes or improvements.